mechmotum/mechmotum.github.io/content/pages/guides/mc-lab-meetings.rst

 6. Message the last speaker asking for the slides
 ---------------------------------
-- inform the past speaker the slides will be shared publically on the `MechMotum website <https://mechmotum.github.io/>`_
+- inform the past speaker the slides will be shared publicly on the `MechMotum website <https://mechmotum.github.io/>`_
 - there's a shared folder where we deposit the slides (SurfDrive or g-tudelft Google Drive), ask your last MC
 	- (once received, update repeat step 5 to include a public link to the slides)